ApiLogicServer/Docs/docs/Sample-AI.md

 ### b.
 API Automation

-The system automatically creates JSON:APIs, supporting related data access, pagination, optimistic locking, filtering, and sorting.
+App Automation means that `ApiLogicServer create` creates a JSON:API -- automatically.
+Your API supports related data access, pagination, optimistic locking, filtering, and sorting.

+> It would take days to months to create such an API using frameworks.

-UI Developers can use swagger to design their API call, and copy the URI into their JavaScript code.
+UI Developers can  to create custom apps immediately, using swagger to design their API call, and copying the URI into their JavaScript code.
 APIs are thus ***self-serve*** no server coding is required.

-> UI development is unblocked, Day 1.
+> UI development is unblocked - Day 1.

 ![Swagger](images/sample-ai/swagger.jpg)